GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Thrower
 - throws Molotov cocktails at enemies
-- shooting him while he's about to throw a Molotov cocktail will cause him to drop it at his feet and put himself on fire
+- knocking him back while he's about to throw a Molotov cocktail will cause him to drop it at his feet and put himself on fire
 - shooting the red pouch on his right thigh will set him and his surroundings on fire
 - Molotovs can be destroyed mid-air, causing the fire to spread to the ground below regardless of altitude
 - elites will throw incendiary grenades that detonate after a short fuse and have a wider radius